-A degree-seeking Bachelor's student who fails to maintain continuous enrollment or approved undergraduate leave or internship leave, and who is absent for two consecutive semesters is required to reapply and pay a non-refundable application fee to the SBS if he/she wishes to be considered for readmission to a BBA programme.
+A degree-seeking Master's student who fails to maintain continuous enrollment or approved graduate leave or internship leave, and who is absent for two consecutive semesters is required to reapply and pay a non-refundable application fee to the Graduate School if he/she wishes to be considered for readmission to the programme.
 Readmission is not guaranteed.
-BBA students who drop out of continuous status are also required to reapply and pay a nonrefundable application fee to the SBS for readmission to a programme.
+Master's students who drop out of continuous Master's status are also required to reapply and pay a nonrefundable application fee to the Graduate School for readmission to the programme.